cardinalhorizon/vms7-native-web/README.md

-# Native for phpVMS 7
+# Native for phpVMS 7 and smartCARS 3

 Welcome to Native, a native implementation of the smartCARS 3 API directly within phpVMS 7 via a module.